jamulussoftware/jamuluswebsite/README.md

 # Jamulus Website

-This is the home of the [Jamulus website](https://jamulus.io) and wiki.
+This is the home of the [Jamulus website](https://jamulus.io).
+This page is to explain what Jamulus is and how to use it.

-## Tech

-Built with Jekyll and Fox-CSS

 ## Contribute and translation

 Do you want to contribute to the Jamulus Wiki/Website?
-Please open an issue since we're currently discussing how to fasciliate contribution. ~~See the [CONTRIBUTING.md](CONTRIBUTING.md) file and the [contributing wiki entry](https://jamulus.io/wiki/Contribution).~~
+Please open an issue see the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Adding pictures
 Unfortunately GitHub doesn't enable picture upload on the normal md editor.
 Therefore you can attempt to open an issue, upload your image, copy the link to the page you want to integrate it into and then don't submit the issue.
 See this answer on stack overflow: https://stackoverflow.com/a/26601810

 ## Translating

+**Before translating, please have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) file.**

 Translations are handled by the [Polyglot jekyll Plug-in](https://github.com/untra/polyglot).
 If you want to translate a file, you must first know where it is located on this repo: